japila-books/spark-sql-internals/docs/configuration-properties.md

 Use [SQLConf.cliPrintHeader](SQLConf.md#cliPrintHeader) for the current value

-## <span id="spark.sql.codegen.wholeStage"> spark.sql.codegen.wholeStage

-**(internal)** Whether the whole stage (of multiple physical operators) will be compiled into a single Java method (`true`) or not (`false`).

-Default: `true`

-Use [SQLConf.wholeStageEnabled](SQLConf.md#wholeStageEnabled) method to access the current value.

-## <span id="spark.sql.codegen.methodSplitThreshold"> spark.sql.codegen.methodSplitThreshold

-**(internal)** The threshold of source-code splitting in the codegen.
-When the number of characters in a single Java function (without comment) exceeds the threshold, the function will be automatically split to multiple smaller ones.
-We cannot know how many bytecode will be generated, so use the code length as metric.
-When running on HotSpot, a function's bytecode should not go beyond 8KB, otherwise it will not be JITted; it also should not be too small, otherwise there will be many function calls.

-Default: `1024`

-Use [SQLConf.methodSplitThreshold](SQLConf.md#methodSplitThreshold) for the current value

 ## <span id="spark.sql.debug.maxToStringFields"> spark.sql.debug.maxToStringFields

 Maximum number of fields of sequence-like entries can be converted to strings in debug output.
 Any elements beyond the limit will be dropped and replaced by a "...
 N more fields" placeholder.